Q: When did SST begin?

 Q: Is everyone required to go on SST?

 A: No, but one of the five core values at the foundation of Goshen College is global citizenship, so intercultural study is an important component of the Goshen Core.
-There are four basic ways to meet the intercultural study requirement, including participating in SST, which over 80% of the student body does.
+There are several basic ways to meet the intercultural study requirement, including participating in SST, which over 80% of the student body does.

 Q: Are there alternative programs that I can choose?